Categories: Brevard County Florida Man

 Amaro remained on scene and was treating the victim’s wound when deputies made contact with him.

-The Florida man was then charged with aggravated battery with a deadly weapon as well as possession of ammunition by a convicted felon and two counts of possession of a firearm by a convicted felon after a criminal history check revealed he had two felony convictions out of New Jersey.
+was then charged with aggravated battery with a deadly weapon as well as possession of ammunition by a convicted felon and two counts of possession of a firearm by a convicted felon after a criminal history check revealed he had two felony convictions out of New Jersey.

 He was being held without bond Sunday morning at the Volusia County Branch Jail.